mthambipillai/cert-anomaly-ids/Wiki.md

 - `-f, --featuresfile`: Defines the path and name of the file where to read the features from.
 The extension is `.parquet` and is added automatically to the path.
 So `featuresfile=myfeatures` will try to read from `myfeatures.parquet`.
 The same parameter is defined for features creation in `extract` but in `conf/application.conf` it is a single parameter.
 - `-s, --featuresstatsfile`: Defines the path and name of the file where to read the statistics of the features from.
 Some detectors use these informations such as the number of rows or the min and max of each columns to speed up the processing.
 The same parameter is defined for features creation in `extract` but in `conf/application.conf` it is a single parameter.
 - `-d, --detectors`: Defines the detectors to be used for anomaly detection in the following format : `"d1,d2,d3,..."` where `d1`, `d2` and `d3` are the names of the detectors.
-So far two detectors have been implemented: `iforest` (described in IsolationForest subsection) and `kmeans` (described in KMeans subsection).
-A third detector using Local Outlier Factor and named `lof` will be implemented soon.
+So far 3 detectors have been implemented: `iforest` (described in IsolationForest subsection), `kmeans` (described in KMeans subsection) and `lof` (described in Local Outlier Factor subsection).
 - `-t, --threshold`: Defines the threshold score value between 0.0 and 1.0 above which aggregated rows are considered anomalies.
 - `-n, --nbtopanomalies`: Defines how many anomalies should be persisted, starting from the anomaly with the highest score and going down in the sorted scores of the detected anomalies.
 - `-a, --anomaliesfile`: Defines the path and name of the file where to write the anomalies to.
 The extension is `.csv` and is added automatically to the path.
 So `anomaliesfile=myanomalies` will create `myanomalies.csv`.